Fujinrock/cssff/README.md

 The syntax for specifying a category in the settings file is [categoryname], and any settings that follow will only apply to that category.
 If no category is specified at any point, the general category is used.
 Multiple categories can be used at the same time by stacking them in consecutive rows, which means that the settings that follow will apply to all of those categories.
 An example of the contents of a valid settings file with all fields and weapon categories is included in the repository.

 The default settings file should be called "cssff_settings.ini" and it should be placed in the same directory as the executable.
 You can also drag and drop another .ini file onto the executable alongside any demos to read the settings from that file instead.
 If an entire folder is processed, the settings file can be placed inside that folder and it will be used if it's the only .ini file inside the folder.
-If no settings file is found or specified, the program will use default built-in values.
+If no settings file is found or specified, the program will terminate.

 ---
 **Valid weapon category names:**